Ian Blackwell

-Ian David Blackwell (born 10 June 1978) is an English umpire and retired professional cricketer.
+Ian David Blackwell (born 10 June 1978) is an English cricket umpire and retired professional cricketer.
 A left-arm orthodox spinner and powerful middle-order batsman, he played for England at One Day International (ODI) and Test level, and most recently played county cricket for Warwickshire in the second half of the 2012 season.
 He was born at Chesterfield in Derbyshire.

 Domestic career

 Somerset County Cricket Club

 Blackwell started off his career at Derbyshire, before moving to Somerset in 2000 following a dispute with Derbyshire captain Dominic Cork.
 He was appointed captain of Somerset for the last part of the 2005 season after the departure of Graeme Smith.
 Having been appointed official captain for 2006, he had shoulder surgery and missed almost all of the season.

 Durham County Cricket Club

 After the 2008 season, Blackwell left Somerset and joined Durham.
 Blackwell's struggles with fitness and disagreements with the captain, Justin Langer, were also factors in his departure from Somerset.
 Blackwell managed to lose 10 kg over the winter.
 On his first-class debut for Durham, in the opening match of the 2009 English season, Blackwell scored a century against the Marylebone Cricket Club, featuring a bowling line up including England hopefuls Sajid Mahmood, Kabir Ali, Tim Bresnan, and Adil Rashid.
 Blackwell went on to have a productive season in 2009, scoring 801 runs at 40.05 and taking 43 wickets at 23.53 as Durham won the County Championship for the second successive year.